Hats-Protocol/hats-protocol/README.md

 For these reasons, in Hats Protocol, the standard ERC1155 transfer functions &mdash; `safeTransferFrom` and `safeBatchTransferFrom` are disabled and will always revert.
 Similarly, token approvals are not required and `setApprovalForAll` will always revert.

 As a replacement, Hats can be transfered by admins via `Hats.transferHat`, which emits the ERC1155 standard event `TransferSingle`.
+Transfer recipients must not already be wearing the hat, and must be eligible to wear the hat.

 With the exception of tophats — which can always transfer themselves — only mutable Hats can be transferred.

-### Hat Tree Grafting
+### Hat Tree Grafting (also called Linking)

 Not all Hats trees will unfurl from top down or inside out.
 Sometimes, new branches will form independently from the main tree, or multiple trees will form before a main tree even exists.